Menu

 Yes, a BMX bike is a great tool for riding trails.
 Whether you’re riding pump tracks or the largest doubles, you’ll have a lot of fun on a BMX.

-Is it better to have a shorter back end or longer for BMX trails?
+Is it better to have a shorter back end or a longer one for BMX trails?

 A longer chainstay is a lot better for riding trails because it makes the bike more stable.